• Skip to primary navigation

 Finishing Touch: As you work through your pattern, if the center ring loosens slightly, simply pull on the yarn tail to tighten it back up.
 Once you’ve woven in the ends securely, your magic ring will stay firmly in place, ensuring a delightful and professional finish to your crochet project.

-Now that you’ve got the hang of the magic ring technique, you’re all set to follow the rest of your pattern with confidence.
-Happy crocheting and have fun creating amazing projects!
+Now that you’ve got the hang of the magic circle technique, you’re all set to follow the rest of your pattern with confidence.

 METHOD 2: Double Magic Ring